DanielThomassen/CS-ConfigurationSectionGenerator/README.md

     <BackgroundImage src="images/bg.jpg" />
 </SimpleConfigurationSection>
 ```
 As you can see in this example you can add regular xml elements to the root element.

+### Collections
-However it isn't possible to have a collection of items in the configuration section root element
+It isn't possible to have a collection of items in the configuration section root element

 ```Xml
 <InvalidConfigurationSection>